anisha-11/CV/README.md

 - Collaborating in teams with an Agile methodology
 - Pair programming frequently throughout the course
 - Debugging and using our own initiative to tackle problems
+- As well as pair programming there was a lot of self-learning

 #### Plumstead Manor Sixth Form (Sep 2020 to Jul 2022)

 ALevels

-- Financial Studies (B)
+- Financial Studies
-- Economics (D)
+- Economics
-- Mathematics (D)
+- Mathematics

 #### Plumstead Manor School (Sep 2015 to Jul 2020)

 GCSEs

 12 Grade 7 to 4 including:
-- Mathematics 7
-- English Language 6
-- Statistics 5
-- Gujarati C
+- Gujarati (C)

 ## Hobbies